-Here’s the problem when we view work and life as opposites.
-If we invest more in “work”, we must take from “life”.
-And vice versa.
+Here’s the problem when we view work and life as opposites: If we invest more in work, we must take from life, and vice versa.
 If you consider this a zero-sum game, then you’re always going to be unhappy.
 And happiness is the goal, not balance!

-What if we see work-life antagonism as a false dichotomy?
+But what if we change the rules?
+What if we understand that work-life antagonism is really a false dichotomy?

 Mother Nature designed us for a simple life.
-Our original hunter-gatherer ancestors and more recent agricultural families integrated work and life seamlessly.
+Our hunter-gatherer ancestors and more recent agricultural families integrated work and life seamlessly.
 They worked to live and lived to work.